 Registered Marriage and Family Therapist Associates and Professional Clinical Counselor Associates provide confidential counseling in a safe environment under the supervision of a licensed clinician.
 Services may be requested through Student Health Services (SC-124) or by calling (408) 270-6480.

-Student Support and Case Management serves students by coordinating prevention, intervention, and support services across campus and community to assist students facing crises, life problems, and other barriers that may impede their personal and academic stability and success.
+Care Management serves students by coordinating prevention, intervention, and support services across campus and community to assist students facing crises, life problems, and other barriers that may impede their personal and academic stability and success.

 - Support students in managing crisis, emotional distress or other urgent mental health concerns